Embassy of Sweden, Tokyo

 The Embassy of Sweden in Tokyo is Sweden's diplomatic mission in Japan.
 The mission was opened in 1906.
 It's located in the Roppongi district in Minato, Tokyo since 1959.
 The current embassy building was inaugurated in 1991.
-The ambassador since 2019 is Pereric Högberg.
-The ambassador has a dual accreditation to Marshall Islands, the Federated States of Micronesia and Palau.
+The ambassador since 2024 is Viktoria Li.

 History

 Diplomatic relations between Sweden and Japan were established in 1868.
+Due to letters patent on 11 November 1870, the care of the Sweden–Norway's interests there was handed over to the Dutch trade representation, which employed consuls and vice-consuls partly in Yokohama and Tokyo (Dutch legation), partly in Nagasaki, as well as in Osaka and Hyōgo.
+By a decision on 9 October 1900, a career Swedish-Norwegian consulate general was established in Kobe with the whole of Japan as a district.
+Upon reorganization in 1906, the consulate general in Kobe was closed, and its functions were taken over by the Swedish legation in Tokyo.

-A Swedish legation in Japan was established in 1906 after Sweden had previously been represented by Dutch diplomats.
-The shipowner Gustaf Oscar Wallenberg became the first Swedish envoy and he focused on developing trade during a time when Sweden was very unknown in Japan.
-Both Sweden and Japan raised the status of their missions to embassies in 1957.
+By a decision on 28 September 1906, the consulate general in Japan was assigned to King in Council's minister there, Gustaf Wallenberg.
+Wallenberg served as consul general from the same date and as envoy extraordinary and minister plenipotentiary from the same year.
+The shipowner Wallenberg focused on developing trade during a time when Sweden was very unknown in Japan.
+On the same date, a salaried vice-consul was appointed in Tokyo, who would also serve at the mission.
+At the 1913 parliament session, King in Council's proposition regarding the withdrawal of the latter function was approved.

 From at least 1914, the address of the legation was 24 Tsukiji, Tokyo.
 Between 1920 and 1930 the legation in Tokyo moved almost every year: In 1920, the address was 44 Sakurada-cho Azabu, Tokyo, in 1921 the address was Azabu 25 Mikawadaimachi, Tokyo, in 1922 the address was 22 Kasumicho Azabu, Tokyo, in 1923 the address was 15 Kaminibanchô, Köjimachiku, Tokyo, 1924–1927 the address was 67 Tansumachi, Azabu-ku, Tokyo, 1928–1929 the address was 52 Hikawacho Akasaka-ku, Tokyo, and in 1930 it moved to 63 Zaimoku-cho, Azabu-ku, Tokyo where it remained until 1937.
 From 1938, the address was 22 Nishi-machi, Azabu-ku, Tokyo.
-In the 1930s, a group of Swedish businessmen were dissatisfied with the Swedish representation in Japan and collected almost SEK 500,000 so that the Swedish state could buy a plot of land in Roppongi, Tokyo.
-This was materialised when a new embassy was inaugurated in Roppongi in 1959.
-Until 1959 the residence was located at 22 Nishi-machi, Azabu, Minato-ku and the chancery was located at »Kikai Boeki Kaikan», rooms 505 & 506, No. 3, 7-chome, Tamachi, Akasaka, Minato-ku.
-The address from 1 June 1959 was Azabu-Ichibeicho, Minato-ku.